-Karen joined the School of Sociology and Social Policy as Assistant Professor in Criminology in August 2019.
+Karen joined the School of Sociology and Social Policy in August 2019.
 She was previously Associate Professor in Criminology at the University of Leicester, UK.

 She is a sociologist and criminologist and has held a number of academic posts including Senior Lecturer in Sociology at Loughborough University, and posts at the University of Abertay Dundee and the University of Aberdeen.
 Karen has a PhD in Sociology, PGCE in Higher Education Learning & Teaching, Masters in Social Research and MA (Hons.)
 Sociology, all from the University of Aberdeen.

-Karen is a member of the British Sociological Association and Fellow of the Higher Education Academy.
-She was the Chair of the Editorial Board of Sociological Research Online until 2020 and is currently on the Editorial Board of Sociology.
+Karen is a member of the British Society of Criminology and Fellow of the Higher Education Academy (FHEA).
+She was the Chair of the Editorial Board of Sociological Research Online until 2020 and was also on the Editorial Board of Sociology until 2021.
 She delivers training courses in qualitative methods including online research methods, qualitative interviewing, ethnography, focus groups, storytelling and narratives, narrative analysis and participatory action research for the Social Research Association.

 She founded and directed the Policing Research Group at Loughborough University, co-founded the East Midlands Policing Academic Collaboration (EMPAC) in 2014 and was on their Strategic Board until 2018.
 She also led their Victims, Witnesses and Public Protection Network programme of work from 2016-18.